adaltas/node-csv/README.md

 directory and run the test suite.
 The tests run against the CoffeeScript source files.

-To generate the JavaScript files, run `npm run coffee`.
+To generate the JavaScript files, run `npm run build`.

 The test suite is run online with [Travis](https://travis-ci.org/#!/adaltas/node-csv-stringify).
 See the [Travis